-Sens.
 Loeffler and Perdue try to steer around Republican infighting as Georgia runoff races draw to a close

 “If you send me and Reverend Warnock to the Senate, we’ll deliver the $2,000 stimulus check that people need to stay in their homes, that families need to stay on their feet,” Ossoff said Saturday.

-Ossoff and Warnock have used the drama of the past week to paint their Republican counterparts as out-of-touch millionaires who worked to shore up their own pre-pandemic finances while only delivering paltry support to struggling Georgians.
+Ossoff and Warnock have used the drama of the past week to paint their Republican counterparts as out-of-touch millionaires who worked to shore up their own pre-pandemic finances while delivering only paltry support to struggling Georgians.

 The events of the past week underscored the challenges facing Perdue and Loeffler as they seek to retain their seats.